Joshua-Wood39/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [*] Mention two parts of Express that you learned about this week.

+    We used both the express.json() and the express.Router().
+Express.json helps with the put and delete functionality, and express.router allows you to break your app into route-able components (using a DRY method of representing the route).

-- [ ] Describe Middleware?
+- [*] Describe Middleware?

+    Middleware are functions that intercepts an action.
+From there, it can allow the data to continue, stop the data, or modify the data before sending it forward (using next()).

-- [ ] Describe a Resource?
+- [*] Describe a Resource?

+    Everything is a resource.
+Each resource is accessible via a unique URI and can have multiple representations.
+They are managed using http methods.

-- [ ] What can the API return to help clients know if a request was successful?
+- [*] What can the API return to help clients know if a request was successful?

+    Responses in the 200-299 range - depending on the situation.

-- [ ] How can we partition our application into sub-applications?
+- [*] How can we partition our application into sub-applications?

+    Express.Router is an excellent tool.
+But the practice of grouping 'like' elements is key.
+If your description of your app ever uses the word 'and', odds are, you can put whatever is on either side of that 'and' into separate components.

 ## Project Setup